Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Dr. Fouzi Harrou received the Ph.D. degree in systems optimization and security from the University of Technology of Troyes (UTT), France.
-He was an Assistant Professor at UTT for one year and was an Assistant Professor at the Institute of Automotive and Transport Engineering, Nevers, France, for one-year.
-He was also a Post-Doctoral Research Associate at the Systems Modelling and Dependability Laboratory, UTT, for one year.
+Fouzi Harrou received the M.Sc. degree in telecommunications and networking from the University of Paris VI, France, and the Ph.D. degree in systems optimization and security from the University of Technology of Troyes (UTT), France.
+He was an Assistant Professor with UTT for one year and with the Institute of Automotive and Transport Engineering, Nevers, France, for one year.
+He was also a Postdoctoral Research Associate with the Systems Modeling and Dependability Laboratory, UTT, for one year.
 He was a Research Scientist with the Chemical Engineering Department, Texas A&M University at Qatar, Doha, Qatar, for three years.
-Since 2015, he has been Post-Doctoral Fellow with the Division of Computer, Electrical, and Mathematical Sciences and Engineering, King Abdullah University of Science and Technology.
-Dr. Fouzi Harrou is the author of more than 100 refereed journal and conference publications and book chapters.
-His current research interests include statistical decision theory and its applications, fault detection and diagnosis, and signal processing
+He is actually a Research Scientist with the Division of Computer, Electrical and Mathematical Sciences and Engineering, King Abdullah University of Science and Technology.
+He is the author of more than 150 refereed journals and conference publications and book chapters.
+He is co-author of the book "Statistical Process Monitoring Using Advanced Data-Driven and Deep Learning Approaches: Theory and Practical Applications" (Elsevier, 2020).
+Dr. Harrou’s research interests are in the area of statistical anomaly detection and process monitoring with a particular emphasis on data-driven, machine learning/deep learning methods.
+The algorithms developed in Dr. Harrou’s research are utilized in many applications to improve the operation of various environmental, chemical, and electrical systems.

 King Abdullah University of Science and Technology, Saudi Arabia